 - How did new hires perform in their probationary periods?

 - What was the new-hire turnover rate (new hires who left in their first three months)?

-- Were there any legal issues with hiring processes or candidate experiences? (e.g. illegal interview questions)
+- Were there any legal issues with hiring processes or candidate experiences? (e.g. consider illegal interview questions and their legal alternatives)

 - Are any changes needed to your recruitment or hiring policy?

 Answers to these questions will inform the way you hire and how much you’ll spend on doing it efficiently.
 For example, if you find that your hiring teams had problems communicating through email, you could opt for a more user-friendly hiring tool.
 If managers find that new hires lack some of the skills they expect, explore investing in pre-employment testing.

 An improved hiring process begins with effective sourcing.
 Download our complete sourcing guide for free.

 Create a hiring budget